pytorch/pytorch/docs/source/tensors.rst

     tensor([[ 1.0000,  1.0000,  1.0000,  1.0000],
             [ 1.0000,  1.0000,  1.0000,  1.0000]], dtype=torch.float64, device='cuda:0')

+For more information about building Tensors, see :ref:`tensor-creation-ops`

 The contents of a tensor can be accessed and modified using Python's indexing and slicing notation: